astepe/raft/README.md

 After the in-memory implementation is complete and validated, in-memory server-like objects will be converted into individual Docker containers within a Kubernetes cluster.
 This will more closely simulate a real-world distributed system of shared-nothing servers for which Raft was designed.

+### Running Locally
+Start a local server by executing `python run.py`.
+Send entries to the Raft cluster by opening a new terminal in the same directory and executing `python send.py '{"y": 7}'`.
+Send simple key/value pairs in json format.